 The power relationships that govern China

-Chinese President Xi Jinping has embarked on his second term atop the Communist Party.
+Chinese President Xi Jinping is in his second term atop the Communist Party.
 It took him only four years as general secretary to acquire the rare status of "core" leader, and he has cemented his control with strategic personnel appointments.
 The rosters of the new seven-member Politburo Standing Committee and 25-member Politburo make that strategy abundantly clear.

 (Edited by Nikkei senior staff writer Katsuji Nakazawa)